Department of Nuclear Engineering and Industrial Management

 - Nuclear Safeguards and Security Graduate Academic Certificate

-EM 404 (s) Special Topics (1-16 credits)
+EM 4040 (s) Special Topics (1-16 credits, max 99)

 Credit arranged

-EM 502 (s) Directed Study (1-16 credits)
+EM 5020 (s) Directed Study (1-16 credits, max 99)

 Credit arranged

-EM 504 (s) Special Topics (1-16 credits)
+EM 5040 (s) Special Topics (1-16 credits, max 99)

 Credit arranged

-EM 510 Engineering Management Fundamentals (3 credits)
+EM 5100 Engineering and Technology Management Fundamentals (3 credits)

-EM 513 Leading Technical Organizations (3 credits)
+EM 5130 Leading Technical Organizations (3 credits)

-One of the four Engineering Management functions is leading: leading yourself, leading others, and leading technical organizations.
+One of the four engineering management functions is leading: leading yourself, leading others, and leading technical organizations.
 This course provides background in leadership frameworks, concepts, and methods needed to succeed in leading an engineering or technical organization.
 Typically Offered: Fall.

-EM 560 Project Risk Management (3 credits)
+EM 5600 Project Risk Management (3 credits)

 Application of project risk assessment tools and techniques that help increase the probability of project success.
 Discover different approaches used by commercial and federal agencies to identify, assess, and quantify risks and their impacts on projects.